dgaydukov/cert-aws/sa/README.md

 * create cognito identity with cognito user pool and other social providers (use basic java app to test it).
 Looks like cognito identity doesn't have it's own credentials but use credentials from IdP (https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html)
 * create vpc link and connect http api to ec2 in private subnet
 * trigger lambda when dynamodb change happend with dynamodb streams
-* Create custom cloudwatch metric and alarm based on this metric
+* create custom cloudwatch metric and alarm based on this metric
-* Create lambda and cloudwatch rule to run lambda every minute (scheduled lambda)
+* create lambda and cloudwatch rule to run lambda every minute (scheduled lambda)
-* Create auto-scale group with ec2 httpd (but store data in efs, this would guarantee that if instance launched in another AZ data won't be lost)
+* create auto-scale group with ec2 httpd (but store data in efs, this would guarantee that if instance launched in another AZ data won't be lost)
-* Create auto-scale group with single ec2 and eip and after terminate associate same eip to new ec2 (in launch config userdata add ability to associate eip to current ec2 + you need role for ec2 to be able to associate eip to itself)
+* create auto-scale group with single ec2 and eip and after terminate associate same eip to new ec2 (in launch config userdata add ability to associate eip to current ec2 + you need role for ec2 to be able to associate eip to itself)
-* Rewrite cf templates random httpd to display privateIP
+* rewrite cf templates random httpd to display privateIP
-* cloudformation template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)
 * try to create aws sso user with permission set and add 1 free app, and then try to login to both aws console & this app
-* Create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name
+* create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name
 * Deploy java app using opsworks stacks
-* create aws microsoft AD and see how it works + add aws sso with this ad
+* create aws microsoft AD and see how it works + add aws sso with this ad + use ADFS to add AD to iam as identity provider and assume role (so you can access aws without iam user)
++cf template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)
 * create iam identity federation with this AD and with Cognito
 * ClientVPN with security as microsoft AD
 * ClientVPN add nat instance so internet would work without tunnel split (yet check it also with tunnel split, and your IP would be different)